In Afghanistan, A Mix Of Surprise And Relief After Trump Cancels Taliban Talks

 Zabihullah Mujahid, a Taliban spokesman, says there has been no further contact with U.S. officials since the Trump tweets.
 "God willing, America will be compelled to accept our point of view, either through dialogue, or they will have to leave our country because of our jihadi operations," he says.

+"They're dead.
+As far as I'm concerned, they're dead."
+Trump made the comments as he departed the White House for a trip to North Carolina.

-The Taliban say they are still willing to accept a deal previously reached with the U.S.
+But the Taliban say they are still willing to accept a deal previously reached with the U.S.

 Spokesman Suhail Shaheen tells NPR that the Taliban had already signed their copy of the agreement — and handed it over to officials from the Gulf state of Qatar, who have been hosting the talks.